softshekhar/demo-service/README.md

 The default database when starting the client is test.
 This is also the default database used by Spring.

 ## Development
-The service project must run on a different port than the frontend project
+The service project must run on a different port than the frontend project.
+This is already setup in this project.
 ```
 # application.properties
 server.port = 8081